HaKyeongLee/RRProj1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

-Finally, I identify the five-minute interval that contains the maximum number of steps on averag across all days in the dataset.
+Finally, I identify the five-minute interval that contains the maximum number of steps on average across all days in the dataset.
 I first identify the row at which the maximum number is located, and then print the corresponding five-minute interval value.

 ```r
 print(dataDT[which.max(dataDT$avgsteps),3])